joshua-scott/gatsby-theme-anchor/demo/src/cms/about.md

 ---
-title: 'This is great :D '
+title: About title!
 ---

-asdasdasdasdasd

-This is amazing too :D
+This is the description of the about section.

+Which is super powerful and can do crazy things, like **Markdown**

-## asdasd
+## Title

+* asd
+* qweqwe